Construction [Public Domain]

 Despite the fact that the Express Entry score has dropped dramatically, Candidates who are in the Express Entry pool still have no certainty that they will be selected before their work permits expire.

 199 Points?!?!
-Is that Possible?
+Is that Possible? - FST Draws

-The points threshold is so low because some requirements are lower for the FST to allow badly needed tradespeople to immigrate to Canada.
-The threshold of less than 200 points is determined by IRCC staff looking at the pool and seeing there were a number of tradespeople in the pool with scores between 200 and 400 points.
+The points threshold is low because some requirements are lower for the FST to allow badly needed tradespeople to immigrate to Canada.
+The threshold of around 200-350 points is determined by IRCC staff looking at the pool and seeing there were a number of tradespeople in the pool with scores between 200 and 400 points.
 These tradespeople were likely deemed to have enough skills to function in Canada.
-It is unlikely that this low threshold will happen again.
-It's also extremely unlikely that a 200-point threshold will ever be available to FSW and CEC applicants.
+It is extremely unlikely that this low threshold will ever happen for FST or CEC.
+But, as you can see, even the FST cutoffs are increasing with time.

 There are options to update and increase your Express Entry score.
 If you have a foreign education credential you can have your credential assessed and equivalated to the Canadian level.
 Your spouse or common-law partner may also gain you additional points on their age, language proficiency, education and Canadian work experience.

 Also, make sure your profile is current!
 You will need to set up a new profile if you are not Invited to Apply within one year.